-ANSWER: Authorized law enforcement officers may carry concealed handguns statewide, off duty, provided that an officer does not carry a concealed weapon while consuming alcohol or an unlawful controlled substance, or while alcohol or an unlawful controlled substance remains in the officer's body.
-Departmental policy and state law must be consulted as to areas an off duty officer would be prohibited from carrying a weapon.
+ANSWER: Authorized law enforcement officers may carry concealed handguns statewide while off duty provided that an officer does not carry a concealed weapon while consuming alcohol or unlawful controlled substances, or while alcohol or an unlawful controlled substance remains in the officer's body.
+Departmental policy and State law must be consulted as to areas an off duty officer would be prohibited from carrying a weapon.

-P. WHEN I REDEEM MY PAWNED PISTOL, DO I NEED TO OBTAIN A NORTH CAROLINA STATE PISTOL PERMIT BEFORE RECEIVING MY HANDGUN?
+P. WHEN I REDEEM MY PAWNED PISTOL, DO I NEED TO OBTAIN A NORTH CAROLINA PISTOL PURCHASE PERMIT BEFORE RECEIVING MY HANDGUN?

-ANSWER: No. North Carolina does not require the owner to have a state pistol permit prior to redeeming his or her pawned pistol.
+No. North Carolina does not require the owner to have a pistol purchase permit prior to redeeming his or her pawned pistol.
 Federal law, however, would require a NICS inquiry or suitable alternative prior to redemption.